EndlessParadox1/Chatroom/README.md

-# Chatroom
+## Chatroom
-A demo chatroom implemented by Goshit.
+A simple chatroom implemented by golang.